minio/sio/README.md

 ## Applications

-DARP is designed with simplicity and efficiency in mind.
+DARE is designed with simplicity and efficiency in mind.
 It combines modern AE schemes with a very simple reorder protection mechanism to build a tamper-resistant encryption scheme.
-DARP can be used to encrypt files, backups and even large object storage systems.
+DARE can be used to encrypt files, backups and even large object storage systems.

 Its main properties are:
  - Security and high performance by relying on modern AEAD ciphers